kgar/foundry-vtt-tidy-5e-sheets/To-Do.md

 ## Extras

 - [x] Import Button is missing from item sheets in compendia.
 This must be an App V2 issue.
 Put it in the extended menu as MVP
-- [ ] Stretch: Can you put the import button to the right or left of the menu instead?
+- [x] Stretch: Can you put the import button to the right or left of the menu instead?
 (I'm sure I can)
 - [x] Refactor: Survey how this import button is currently included and then make it so it's a document-sheet-level concern.
-- [ ] Research: What additional dynamic controls are missing for document sheets?
+- [x] Research: What additional dynamic controls are missing for document sheets?
 - [ ] Drag-and-drop from compendia should be supported.
 This is a common thing when enchanting items a la the DMG module.
 - [ ] Bonus: Effect Summary?
 How difficult?

 ## Import button scratch

+### App V1

 ```js
     // Compendium Import